East Asian Studies

 The skills acquired ensure that students have a variety of opportunities in the labour market and, for those who wish, the possibility of pursuing a career in research through doctoral training.
 The disciplines practised within the programme are varied: classical text studies, literary studies, linguistics, ancient, modern and contemporary history, sociology, anthropology, and political science.

-During the academic year 2021-2022, several initiatives are being taken to strengthen the international dimension of the EUR:
+Since septembre 2021, several initiatives are being taken to strengthen the international dimension of the Graduate School of East Asian Studies:

 - Several social sciences master seminars are taught in English;